Regional Plan Association

-The Regional Plan Association (RPA) is an independent, not-for-profit regional planning organization founded in 1922.
-It focuses on recommendations to improve the quality of life and economic competitiveness of the 31-county New York–New Jersey–Connecticut metropolitan area.
+The Regional Plan Association is an independent, not-for-profit regional planning organization, founded in 1922, that focuses on recommendations to improve the quality of life and economic competitiveness of a 31-county New York–New Jersey–Connecticut region in the New York metropolitan area.
 Headquartered in New York City, it has offices in Princeton, New Jersey, and Stamford, Connecticut.

 History

-In 1922, the Russell Sage Foundation appointed the Committee on the Plan of New York and its Environs to create a comprehensive development plan for the region.
-The committee's first meeting included prominent figures such as Herbert Hoover, Charles Dyer Norton, Elihu Root, and Eleanor Robson Belmont.
-The RPA was formally incorporated in 1929 and published the first Regional Plan, the first of its kind in the United States.
+In 1922, the Russell Sage Foundation appointed the Committee on the Plan of New York and its Environs with the goal of creating a comprehensive development plan with to enhance quality of life for residents.
+The first Committee meeting was held on May 10, 1922, including prominent attendees such as Herbert Hoover, Charles Dyer Norton, Elihu Root, Lillian Wald, Charles Dana Gibson, and Eleanor Robson Belmont.
+Between 1927 and 1929, a series of ten technical volumes on manufacturing, transportation, and community planning was published as precursors to the first Regional Plan.
+In 1929, the RPA was formally incorporated.
+That same year, the first Regional Plan was published, the first regional plan in the United States.

 First Regional Plan

 In 1930, George McAneny became RPA's first president.
-The plan proposed ambitious projects, including building a new city on the New Jersey Meadowlands and demolishing blighted areas on the Lower East Side.
-It also emphasized expanding public parks, identifying natural areas for acquisition such as Garret Mountain Reservation, Great Kills Park, and lands for the Palisades Interstate Park System.
+The first plan included ambitious proposals such as building a new city upon the New Jersey Meadowlands that would fit five million people at the cost of $125 million.
+In 1931, Volume II of the First Plan was introduced, which focused on urban design.
+This plan included plans such as demolishing blighted areas on the Lower East Side.

-The RPA's influence shaped much of the region's infrastructure.
-In the late 1930s, it successfully opposed Robert Moses's proposal for a bridge between Battery Park and Brooklyn, leading to the construction of the Brooklyn-Battery Tunnel instead.
-The region's highway network, including the George Washington Bridge, the Belt Parkway, and the Henry Hudson Parkway, largely followed the RPA's plan.
-Its recommendation for a highway connecting the Triborough Bridge and Gowanus Parkway was realized as the Brooklyn-Queens Expressway in 1964.
+Expansion of public parks was another important factor in the first plan, as it identified several natural areas to be acquired for public use.
+This included the establishment and expansion of sites including Garret Mountain Reservation in Paterson, NJ, Great Kills Park on Staten Island, and the Palisades Interstate Park System.

-During World War II, the RPA addressed housing and transportation for the influx of workers in defense industries.
-After the war, as the suburban population doubled and new roads encouraged urban sprawl, the RPA advocated for development near transit and Manhattan, as well as for comprehensive community planning and improved building codes.
-In the late 1940s, it promoted the "neighborhood unit" concept, whose design principles were implemented in communities like Fresh Meadows, Queens, and Radburn, New Jersey.
+In the late 1930s, the RPA successfully prevented Robert Moses's proposal to build a bridge between Battery Park and Brooklyn, resulting in the Brooklyn-Battery Tunnel being built instead.
+Throughout the 1930s and 1940s, the region's highway and parkway network largely followed the RPA's plan, including projects such as the George Washington Bridge, the Belt Parkway, the Henry Hudson Parkway, and East River Drive (now FDR Drive).
+Since the 1930s, the RPA recommended a highway between the Triborough Bridge and Gowanus Parkway, which later became the Brooklyn-Queens Expressway when it was completed in 1964.

-In the 1950s, with many of the First Plan's goals achieved, the RPA shifted its focus to analyzing the impacts of suburban sprawl.
-Its 1960 study, "The Race for Open Space," led to the creation of numerous state and national parks, including Fire Island National Seashore and Delaware Water Gap National Recreation Area.
-A 1961 report on commuting called for federal aid for public transportation, influencing the conversion of the region's state highway departments into departments of transportation.
-As private railroads neared bankruptcy in 1964, the RPA advocated for a single regional transit agency; instead, multiple agencies, including the Metropolitan Transportation Authority (MTA) in 1965, were created.
+In 1942, a study was conducted by the RPA about traffic and parking in Manhattan below 61st Street, where they planned to build parking structures near transit, as well as advocating for a form of congestion pricing.